'BARCLAY'S UNIVERSAL ENGLISH DICTIONARY' -Title Page c.1840s

 - This is an original steel engraving with later hand colour.

-- The engraving is in very good condition; the top margin is close, as issued.
+- The engraving is in very good condition.
+The top of the engraving is close (crown) to the paper edge but still mountable with little loss.
 Click on image for a better view.

 - The item comes displayed in a ready to frame museum quality mount.